stillwater-sc/universal/README.md

 The library is a pure template library without any further dependencies.

 Simply clone the github repo, and you are ready to build the universal library.
+What you are building are tools to work with floats and posits, educational programs that highlight the use of the posit library, and the posit verification suite.
+Make test (or better yet ctest -j 16 (or how many cores you have)) will run the posit verification suite and can be used as a regression capability.
+This will take several minutes but will touch all the corners of the posit functionality.

 ```
 > git clone https://github.com/stillwater-sc/universal